vgauravkumar/ss-sender/README.md

 	3. Install dependencies.
 		-	Click on windows start button on left bottom corner of the screen.
 		-	Type command prompt in the search bar and open the black coloured icon.
-		-	Paste "pip install 	pyautogui" as the black colour screen opens and let the installation happen. (max 1 minute)
+		-	Paste "pip install pyautogui" as the black colour screen opens and let the installation happen.
+			-	It would just take a minute or two.

 	4. Copy paste token and location
 		-	Open IDLE by searching in search from windows start button.